cn-uofbasel/indigenous_community_networks/technical_requirements.md

 to the mesh or a node whose connection went down, comes back online.
 1. For each feed on the local storage, we construct a message with:
    1. 4 (5?) leading bytes of the public key
-   2. 4 bytes sequence number
+   2. 4 bytes sequence number (can we take only the least significant 2-3 bytes?)
-3. This message is sent to the closest edge node (it is not an SSB message)
+2. This message is sent to the closest edge node (it is not an SSB message)
-4. The node receiving this messages checks, for each feed, if the sequence number matches the one in its database and sends the missing data if applicable.
+3. The node receiving this messages checks, for each feed, if the sequence number matches the one in its database and sends the missing data if applicable.
+4. We do not ask other nodes: if the node we ask is not up-to-date, the latest data will spread throughout the network including the node coming back online.

-#### Questions
+## Questions

 1. Should we use SSB or TinySSB for Tremola:
    1. using SSB is easier (no adaptation needed)